About the Writing Center

 We are open 5 days a week, Monday through Friday during the academic year (Autumn through Spring Quarters.)
 Our regular hours are

 To schedule an appointment, click here.
 We offer drop-in appointments every afternoon from 1:15 to close.

 Who We Are

-Sean is a second-year Ph.D. student in Political Science, specializing in Political Theory, Race and Minority Politics, and Public Law.
+Sean Butorac is a third-year Ph.D. student in Political Science, specializing in Political Theory, Race and Minority Politics, and Public Law.
 His research engages contemporary democratic theory and African American political thought, and he is currently studying the works of Hannah Arendt and James Baldwin on the relationship between love and democratic politics.
 His other work examines mass incarceration in the United States, particularly its effects on families and communities.
 Sean primarily TA’s in political theory, but his teaching and research interests also include race, rights discourses, the politics of detention, and writing pedagogy.
-Graduate students can email Sean to set up an appointment at sbutorac[at]uw[dot]edu.
+Graduate students can email Sean at sbutorac[at]uw[dot]edu.